Skip to content

 Overview

-Linux templates in Kraken provide:
+These Linux templates provide:

 • Base images for rapid VM deployment